 Legal – forthcoming crypto legislation

 All crypto issues are under review but nothing specific is forthcoming.
 The Polish Financial Supervision Authority (UKNF) continues to reinforce its position that potential investors should be aware of the risks and volatility of trading all types of cryptocurrencies.
 The position taken by the Polish Financial Supervision Authority (PFSA) on crypto trading refers only to selected legal and regulatory issues, which remain within the competence of the PFSA.
 No particular laws relate to crypto as such.
-Poland has one of the highest numbers of Bitcoin ATMs but the country’s Financial Supervision Authority (KNF) has no plans to restrict this growth but companies that install and operate ATMs are subject to the country’s anti-money laundering (AML) regulations.
+Poland has one of the highest numbers of Bitcoin ATMs but the country’s Financial Supervision Authority (KNF) has no plans to restrict this growth, and companies that install and operate ATMs are subject to the country’s anti-money laundering (AML) regulations.

-Crypto tax in Poland
+Bitcoin tax in Poland

 Income tax Poland